encoredev/encore/README.md

 Here's how you can contribute:

 - ⭐ **Star and watch this repository to help spread the word and stay up to date.**
-- Share your ideas and ask questions on [Discourse](https://community.encore.dev/).
 - Meet fellow Encore developers and chat on [Slack](https://encore.dev/slack).
 - Follow Encore on [Twitter](https://twitter.com/encoredotdev).
 - Share feedback or ask questions via [email](mailto:hello@encore.dev).